FlexR: Few-shot Classification with Language Embeddings for Structured Reporting of Chest X-rays: Abstract

 \section{Abstract}

-Chest radiograph reporting is time-consuming, and numerous solutions to automate this process have been proposed.
-Due to the complexity of medical information, the variety of writing styles, and free text being prone to typos and inconsistencies, the efficacy quantifying the clinical accuracy of free-text reports using natural language processing measures is challenging.
-On the other hand, structured reports ensure consistency and can more easily be used as a quality assurance tool.
-To accomplish this, we present a strategy for predicting clinical observations and their anatomical location that is easily extensible to other structured findings.
-First, we train a contrastive language-image model using related chest radiographs and free-text radiological reports.
-Then, we create textual prompts for each structured finding and optimize a classifier for predicting clinical findings and their associations within the medical image.
-The results indicate that even when only a few image-level annotations are used for training, the method can localize pathologies in chest radiographs and generate structured reports.
+The automation of chest X-ray reporting has garnered significant interest due to the time-consuming nature of the task.
+However, the clinical accuracy of free-text reports has proven challenging to quantify using natural language processing metrics, given the complexity of medical information, the variety of writing styles, and the potential for typos and inconsistencies.
+Structured reporting and standardized reports, on the other hand, can provide consistency and formalize the evaluation of clinical correctness.
+However, high-quality annotations for structured reporting are scarce.
+Therefore, we propose a method to predict clinical findings defined by sentences in structured reporting templates, which can be used to fill such templates.
+The approach involves training a contrastive language-image model using chest X-rays and related free-text radiological reports, then creating textual prompts for each structured finding and optimizing a classifier to predict clinical findings in the medical image.
+Results show that even with limited image-level annotations for training, the method can accomplish the structured reporting tasks of severity assessment of cardiomegaly and localizing pathologies in chest X-rays.